 That’s when he met Yuzuk.
 After he told him his story, the veteran police officer was skeptical.
 He frankly thought that Flaherty’s tale of working with the CIA was pure fantasy.
 But after Flaherty’s death, he spoke with his fellow vets and found his awards and decorations.

-He then went through Flaherty’s storage unit and found his passport.
+Richard Flaherty then went through Flaherty’s storage unit and found his passport.
 It was full of stamps to the world’s hotspots: Cambodia, Venezuela, Iraq, and Jordan among other places.
 Why would a homeless man visit those places, and how could he afford to?

-His work with the CIA in support of the Nicaraguan Contras ended up with Flaherty being arrested and spending time in prison for drug-running.
+His work with the CIA in support of the Nicaraguan Contras ended up with him being arrested and spending time in prison for drug-running.
 That incredible chapter involves HALO jumps from aircraft over “Alligator Alley” in Florida, guns, and lots of cocaine during the wild Miami days of the 1980s.
 Flaherty eventually worked undercover for the ATF in an effort to stop the flow of cocaine and weapons in the Fort Bragg, NC area.

 His manner of death and his adamant statement to Yuzuk not to look into his undercover work, only raised more questions.